Shubhanshu-356/onlineLearningPlateformNM/README.md

 # Online Learning Platform

-This is an Online Learning Platform built using [mention technologies used like HTML, CSS, JavaScript, Node.js, etc.].
+This is an Online Learning Platform built using [mention technologies used like HTML, CSS, JavaScript, Node.js, etc.

 ## Features